philipwoods/short-guides/intro-to-github.md

 In your Github account, click the ["New repository?"] button [near the upper right corner].
 Choose a relevant name for the project, scroll down, and click the [button] to create the repository.
 Github should display a page with two different sets of commands to run in your terminal.
-If you have already created a Git repository on your local machine and simply need to link it to Github, you should run the second set of commands.
+If you have already created a Git repository with `git init` on your local machine and simply need to link it to Github, you should run the second set of commands.
 Otherwise, run the first set of commands.

 In order to start working in the repository, you need to tell Git which files to pay attention to.
 In your new repository, type `git status` into your terminal.
 This will